-The Eagleton Consolidated School District was established formally in August 1907 and, in 1908, a temporary classroom was built at this site in the village of Eagleton, as the village of Tilston (in what is now the Municipality of Two Borders) was known at that time.
+The Eagleton Consolidated School District was established formally in August 1907 and, in 1908, a temporary classroom was built at this site in the village of Eagleton, as Tilston (in what is now the Municipality of Two Borders) was known at that time.
 The village was renamed the following year, but the school name remained unchanged.
 In January 1910, the original building was replaced by a two-storey, two-room brick veneer structure, built on a stone basement on a two-acre property at a cost of $7,000.
 Accommodating students in grades 1 to 11, it became Tilston Consolidated School in 1920.
 The present one-storey, four-room school was built in 1947, on a design by Winnipeg architect E. Fitz Munn, and the old building was demolished.

 Over time, as student enrollment declined, grades were closed: grade 11 in June 1963, grades 9 and 10 in June 1966, and grades 7 and 8 in June 1968.
 The school was taken over by the Antler River School Division in January 1968.
 By June 1987, there were 17 students from Kindergarten to grade 6 and the school was finally closed.

 A commemorative monument (with the original school bell) and replica of the former school building were erected during a reunion held on 5 August 1990.
 The school building stands vacant, containing scattered household items.